mabdullahsoyturk/javascript-games/README.md

 ## About
-This repository contains some games written in pure Javascript without using canvas.
+This repository contains some games written in Javascript without using canvas.

 ## List of Games